-In accordance with IAS 21, The Effects of Changes in Foreign Exchange Rates, the Company determined its functional currency, and the functional currency of its subsidiaries.
+In accordance with IAS 21, The Effects of Changes in Foreign Exchange Rates, the Company determined its functional currency, and the functional currency of its subsidiaries to be the Canadian dollar.
 The Company makes judgements in defining the functional currency based on the economic substance of the transactions relevant to each entity.